mustafacco7/OctopusRecommendationEngine/README.md

 * Environment variable
 * Command line arguments

+## Default resource limits

+Octolint will scan 100 projects and targets by default.
+This prevents the scans from taking too long in large Octopus spaces.
+However, it also means that some issues may not be detected if they are in projects or targets that are not scanned.

+The arguments starting with `max...`, `maxDuplicateVariableProjects` or `maxUnhealthyTargets`, can be set to 0 to scan all projects or targets, or set to a number larger than 0 to scan a custom number of projects or targets.

+Run `octolint -h` to see all the available arguments.

 ## Capturing output in Octopus

 The easiest way to capture the output of Octolint in Octopus is to capture the standard output in a variable and use the variable